valory-xyz/open-autonomy/docs/get_started.md

     ![](./images/hello_world_sequence_3.svg)

-4. Once the consensus phase is finished (and persistently stored in a temporary blockchain maintained by the agents), each agent is notified with the corresponding information via an interface called _ABCI_ (this is why we called the skill `hello_world_abci`).
+4. Once the consensus phase is finished (and persistently stored in a temporary blockchain maintained by the agents), each agent is notified with the corresponding information via an interface called _ABCI_.

     ![](./images/hello_world_sequence_4.svg)

-5. A certain skill component (called _Round_) receives and processes this information.
+5. A certain skill component (_Round_) receives and processes this information.
 If strictly more than $2/3$ of the agents voted for a certain keeper, then the agent records this result persistently to be used in future phases of the service.
 After finalizing all this processing, the same skill component outputs the event that indicates the success of the expected actions at that state.

 6. The event cast in the previous step is received by the component that actually manages the service FSM (_AbciApp_).
 This component processes the event according to the state-transition function and moves the current state of the FSM appropriately.